JADE-V-V/JADE/.github/PULL_REQUEST_TEMPLATE/new_benchmark.md

 - [ ] I have added the required YAML files.
 - [ ] I have updated the documentation to include the benchmark description.
-- [ ] I have updated the documentation summary table which gives and overview of the implemented benchmark.
+- [ ] I have updated the documentation summary table which gives an overview of the implemented benchmark.
+- [ ] Have the benchmark inputs been added to the appropriate respository.
 - [ ] My changes generate no new warnings.